 This way you can polish your own PPC ad copies and optimize your landing pages for maximum impact.

 Ease of Use

-Having said that, there is absolutely no reason to worry as SEMrush has a wealth of resources which you can dig into to get a step-by-step guide to mastering the tool.
+That said, there is absolutely no reason to worry as Semrush has a wealth of resources that you can dig into to get a step-by-step guide to mastering the tool.

 Customer support can make or break a company’s reputation.
 Needless to say, it’s one of the most important factors involved in a company’s success.

 This is especially true in the case of services such as Semrush where there are bound to be questions and queries from a highly active SEO community.

 Semrush provides support mainly through their comprehensive knowledge base and email.
 They also organize webinars on a regular basis where they unveil new features and provide some actionable tips to improve your SEO and PPC.

 Here are links to resources which you should definitely check out to learn new ways to use Semrush: